He found the path to North Fort. Jonathan could not describe it as a road. That would be overly generous, no matter how maps recorded it.

 “Whereas, great Frauds and Abuses have been committed in these debt collections…

 A chorus rang out.
 “Hurrah!”

-“Be it known that: First, every dependent that was taken in debt collection while the principal was already in a legal contract, must be returned.”
+“Be it known that: First, every dependent that was taken in debt collection while the principal was already in a legal contract must be returned.”
 The herald’s reading was punctuated by many more shouts.

-“Praise the Lord!” someone shouted.
+“Praise the God of Truth!” someone yelled.